 - Keep a list of all your drugs (prescription, natural products, vitamins, OTC) with you.
 Give this list to your doctor.

 - Talk with the doctor before starting any new drug, including prescription or OTC, natural products, or vitamins.

 - Some drugs may have another patient information leaflet.
 Check with your pharmacist.
-If you have any questions about Tecfidera, please talk with your doctor, nurse, pharmacist, or other health care provider.
+If you have any questions about Tecfidera (dimethyl fumarate), please talk with your doctor, nurse, pharmacist, or other health care provider.

 More about Tecfidera (dimethyl fumarate)

 - During Pregnancy

 - Dosage Information